-Couples intensives take place over a period of 16 hours, typically over 2 weekday or weekend days.
+Couples intensives take place over a period of 12 hours, typically over 2 or 3 weekday or weekend days.
 Each intensive is highly customized, based on the clinical issues that each couple is presenting.
-For a typical intensive, the schedule is from 9-5 on both Saturday and Sunday, with a one hour lunch break each day.
+For a typical intensive, the schedule is either from 9-4 on both Saturday and Sunday, with a one hour lunch break each day, or the more relaxed pace of 3-6 pm Day 1, 9-4 with a 2 hour break on Day 2, and 10-1 on Day 3.

-For couples desiring a Friday night start, it may be possible to meet for 90 minutes, starting no later than 4:00 p.m, at an additional charge.
-We also offer mini-intensives for couples who might not require as much in-depth work.
+We also offer mini-intensives and packages for couples who might not require as much in-depth work.

-Our fee includes the review of a Diagnostic Questionnaire, which both partners must complete prior to the intensive.
-An initial phone intake is then done with at least one of the partners.
+Our fee includes the review of a very thorough Diagnostic Questionnaire and other assessment tools, which both partners must complete prior to the intensive.
+An initial phone intake is then done with both of the partners.
 If both partners are not available for the phone intake, we require speaking to the other partner prior to booking.
 We do this in order to gather basic clinical data and rule out any contraindications for this level of intensive couples work.
 There is no fee for any of the work related to the intake process - we do it in order to determine whether this level of work is or is not appropriate for the couple.

 Lodging is not included in our fee, but we can provide hotel recommendations in Northampton and the surrounding area to our out of town clients.